TaylorEllington/Chess-solver/README.md

 There is a directory in `deliverables` that contains an up to date version of the code coverage report, it should be identical to what you can generate with the `code-cov-report` command above.
 This coverage report shows line, function, and branch coverage for the assignment.
 Note that the coverage is only reported for code exercised by the unit tests, `src/main.cpp` contains some logic and a handful of branches that do not appear in this report.
 They largely handle file input and invoking the main corpus of code.

+The code coverage report is formatted as a series of HTML pages, open `index.html` and browse from there.
+If you are generating on tux, its recommended to ftp or otherwise download the entire report directory to your local machine from tux and open locally in a browser.

 # Assumptions/Limitations
 * The application does not aggressively check input.
 Putting in illegal positions may still result in output.